Frequently Asked Questions

 The offerings used are natural/biodegradable and the images are typically taken before the kintus (leaves) are added as prayers.
 Eventually participants pray with the leaves to/with/for the ancestors, other offerings are added, the overall offering is bundled up and either burned, buried or (rarely) returned to a large body of water as a means of being delivered to the relevant powers.
 The larger principle of combining offerings and prayers is one found in many traditions of ancestor reverence and ritual.

 The despacho as a ritual form can be utilized for many different intentions, and the elaboration in our network as an offering to the ancestors is not indicative of a traditional Andean style per se.
 If you wish to use one of the images on the site in some way, please ask us first.
 For folks drawn to Andean ways, please seek out respected teachers of those systems as that is not a kind of training that we offer.

 Potentially.
 For inquiries, let us know what you have in mind by messaging firstname.lastname@example.org.
 Also feel welcome to contact any of the practitioners in the directory if they have an area of expertise that could be a fit for the needs of your group.

-We don’t have a system for volunteering as we hold it as important to value, meaning with compensation, the work of all Ancestral Medicine staff, teachers, mentors, course supporters, and other contractors.
-That said, a few ways to support our work in the world include: telling interested folks about the book, course, or your experience with the work; participating in the Ancestral Medicine Community Forum if you’re on Facebook; amplifying the good works of the practitioners; sharing about our work with podcasts and related networks; and letting us know if there are ways you feel we could more fully inhabit our values and commitments.
+A few ways to support our work in the world include: telling interested folks about the book, course, or your experience with sessions; participating in the Ancestral Medicine Community Forum if you’re on Facebook; amplifying the good works of the practitioners; sharing about our work with podcasts and related networks; letting us know about opportunities for professional publication and translation of the book into new languages, and sharing with us if there are ways you feel we could more fully inhabit our values and commitments.